Lady Tetley's Decree

 Lady Tetley's Decree is a 1920 British silent drama film directed by Fred Paul and starring Marjorie Hume, Hamilton Stewart and Philip Hewland.
-Its plot follows a man whose political career is threatened due to a dispute with his wife.
+Its plot follows a man whose political career is threatened due to a dispute with his wife provoked by a plot led by a Foreign Office rival of the husband.
 It was based on a play by Sybil Downing.